cmannett85/arg_router/README.md

 ### Why have you written your own Unicode algorithms!?
 We didn't want to...
 Normally an application will link to ICU for its Unicode needs, but unfortunately we can't do that here as ICU is not `constexpr` and therefore cannot be used for our compile-time needs - so we need to roll our own.

+## Error Handling
+Currently `arg_router` only supports exceptions as error handling.
+If a parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.

 ## Installation and Dependencies
 If you're simply a library user, then download the pre-packaged release and install somewhere.
 You will need the following dependencies in order to build:
 * Boost.mp11 v1.74